insin/newforms/docs/overview.rst

 Customising Form display
 ========================

-If the default generated HTML is not to your taste, you can completely customize the way a form is presented.
+If the default generated HTML is not to your taste, you can completely customise the way a form is presented.
 Extending the above example::

    var form = this.state.form